edgarflauzino/edgarflauzino/README.md

 * [Travel Insurance Marketing](https://github.com/edgarflauzino/travel_insurance_analysis): Data analysis for a travel insurance company to increase marketing efficiency.

-* [Titanic Survival Prediction](URL): Portfolio project to predict the probability of a Titanic passenger to survive the shipwreck using logistic regression.
+* [Titanic Survival Prediction](URL): Portfolio project to predict the probability of a Titanic passenger to survive the shipwreck.

 ## React Projects